aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 A Blue/Green Deployment can be deleted and a new one created while your application keeps running.
 The plugin detects that the deployment it was monitoring is gone, discards everything it had collected, and starts looking for a new deployment.
 The green endpoint of the new deployment is then discovered automatically, so no application restart is required.

+Detection is based on a database no longer reporting any status information for the deployment.
+Either environment can be the one to notice:

+- The **blue** environment stops reporting the deployment.
+This is the usual case while the deployment is gone.
+- The **green** environment stops reporting itself as part of the deployment.
+Deleting a deployment does not necessarily make the green endpoint unreachable: the green instance may still be running, or its name may still resolve, in which case the plugin keeps connecting successfully to a node that has been detached from the deployment.
+Two conditions limit this signal.
+It is only used before a switchover begins, because from `SWITCHOVER_INITIATED` onwards the green environment stops reporting a status from time to time as a normal part of the switchover.
+And it is only used once the green environment has reported the deployment at least once, so that a green node still waiting for its metadata to be provisioned is not mistaken for a deleted deployment.

-Detection is based on the blue database no longer reporting any status information for the deployment.
-Because a brief gap can be transient, the deployment is only treated as deleted once that has been the case continuously for `bgDeploymentRemovedGraceMs`.
-When it is, the plugin logs the following at `INFO`:
+Because a brief gap can be transient, the deployment is only treated as deleted once one of the above has been the case continuously for `bgDeploymentRemovedGraceMs`.
+When it is, the plugin logs the following at `INFO`, naming the environment that reported it:

 ```
-[bgdId: '1'] The Blue/Green Deployment is no longer reported by the database and is treated as deleted.
+[bgdId: '1'] The Blue/Green Deployment is no longer reported by the SOURCE database and is treated as
+deleted.
 Last known phase: CREATED.
-Resetting the monitoring context and restarting monitoring; a newly created
+Resetting the monitoring context and restarting monitoring; a newly
-Blue/Green Deployment will be discovered automatically without restarting the application.
+created Blue/Green Deployment will be discovered automatically without restarting the application.
 ```

 After the reset the plugin returns to its baseline checking interval, so allow up to `bgBaselineMs` for a newly created deployment to be picked up, plus the time the RDS service needs to provision the deployment metadata.